jacob-hayward/jacob-ai-portfolio/README.md

 ## Why I'm Building This

-I'm an AI Automation Specialist based in Auckland, New Zealand, working toward a career in Europe.
+I'm an AI Automation Specialist based in Auckland, New Zealand, working toward a career in NZ, Australia or Europe.
 I wanted a portfolio that does something — not just describes what I've done.

 The build journal is as important as the build itself.